Constructivist Learning Theory: How Learners Build Their Knowledge

 The question of how learning happens and knowledge forms remains.
 Multiple studies have taken place since Piaget’s heyday.
 For example, researchers conducted an experiment in 2004 on third-grade students.

 Three learning approaches were used: a traditional approach, an instruction only approach, and an approach with constructivist motivation techniques like hands-on activities.
 This is called CORI (Concept-Oriented Reading Instruction).
+The constructivist approach was shown to be the most effective and resulted in improved reading comprehension, cognitive strategies, and motivation.

 Constructivist Learning Theory in Practice

-According to constructivist learning theory, each learner constructs knowledge based on prior information and experiences.
+According to constructivist learning theory, each learner constructs their knowledge based on prior information and experiences.
 As such, you should take care to treat every learner as an individual.

-This means learner-led experiences, personalisation and open access to training content are the order of the day.
-After all, the expectation for learners to take charge of their learning is greater.
+Learners will naturally make their own deductions based on their background or culture.
+This means learner-led experiences, personalisation, and open access to training content are the order of the day.
+After all, the expectation for learners to take ownership of their learning is greater.

 However, as we’ve seen from social constructivist theory, this individualism should not prevent you from adopting a social learning strategy.
 Each individual learner can still construct their knowledge through interactions with others.

-The Instructor
+Instructor

-Despite the focus on the individual, instructors still play an important role!
+Despite the focus on the individual, instructors still play an important role.
 After all, to help encourage learners to construct their own interpretations, you’ll need to create a supportive learning environment.
+The right instructor can help to make this happen.

-With a social constructivist approach, instructors need to become adept at facilitating learning rather than delivering it.
+With a constructivist approach, instructors need to become adept at facilitating learning rather than delivering it.
 Instead of telling learners about concepts, ask them so they can draw their own conclusions.

 Characteristics of Constructivism

-• Learning is a never ending experience.
+• Learning is a never-ending experience.
 Our understanding of the world is constantly expanding.

 • In this sense, learning could be seen as a search for meaning.